Close Menu

 The new study uses lake surface temperature data from ESA’s Climate Change Initiative Lake project which includes data collected by the European Remote Sensing satellite (ERS-2) and Envisat.

 From 1000 lakes selected around the world, the team carefully picked out visible lakes that were large enough to sample temperatures from multiple points.
-This left 78 large lakes worldwide, including Lake Baikal, Lake Victoria and Lake Erie, with enough data from 1995 to 2019 for them to analyse.
+This left 78 large lakes worldwide, including Lake Baikal, Lake Victoria and Lake Erie, with enough data from 1995 to 2019 for them to analyze.

 Total Number of Severe Lake Heatwaves